gracelang/language/standardPrelude/standard.md

     y -> Number
     // the y-coordinate of self

+    == (other:Object) -> Boolean
+    // true if other is a Point with the same x and y coordinates as self.

     + (other:Point) -> Point
     // the Point that is the vector sum of self and other, i.e. (self.x+other.x) @ (self.y+other.y)